 Demographics and Outcomes

-FBC Credit Student Population: 50 (31 of whom are dual enrollment students)
+FBC Credit Student Population: 53 (30 of whom are dual enrollment and gap year students)

-• The student body of Faith Bible College is largely comprised of nontraditional, part-time students.
+The student body of Faith Bible College is largely comprised of nontraditional, part-time students.
 Most students complete their studies by taking one or two courses per semester, thus extending degree completion beyond a traditional program time frame.
-The FBC graduation rate is determined by the successful completion of a degree program by credit student from 2015-2021 for 2021 and 2016-2022 for 2022, and 2017-2023 for 2023.
+The FBC graduation rate is determined by the successful completion of a degree program by credit student from 2017-2023 for 2023, and 2018-2024 for 2024.
 FBC determines the retention rate by measuring the number of credit students returning from one academic year to the next academic year.
 (The academic year begins with the Fall semester and ends after the following Summer semester.)

 Some of our FBC students are high school juniors and seniors earning college credit through dual enrollment.
 The rest of our students are predominantly nontraditional adults who are working while raising their families.
 Some students are pursuing Christian service after their education, but many are already in ministry as senior, associate, and youth pastors, as well as local and global missionaries serving a broad range of people groups.
 FBC has working relationships with TEAM, Source of Light Ministries International, and International Students, Inc. to train students for global ministries and to encourage those already on the field.